-NOT INV NOT will invert the logical value on the right.
-INV will perform a bitwise inversion of the value on the right.
+NOT THE NOT HILL A LAND A LAND NOT INV NOT will invert the logical value on the right.
+INV will perform a bitwise inversion of the value on the right. i.e. it converts each 1-bit to an 0-bit and vice versa.
 Both of these have the highest precedence so if the value being operated on is an expression it should be surrounded by brackets.
-For example, IF NOT (A = 3 OR A = 8) THEN ٨ Exponentiation (eg, b^n means b^n) / \ MOD Multiplication, division, integer division and modulus (remainder) + - Addition and subtraction x << y x >> y These operate in a special way. << means that the value returned will be the value of x shifted by y bits to the left while >> means the same only right shifted.
+For example, IF NOT $(A = 3 \text{ OR } A = 8)$ THEN ٨ Exponentiation (eg, b^n means b n) / \ MOD Multiplication, division, integer division and modulus (remainder) + - Addition and subtraction x << y x >> y These operate in a special way. << means that the value returned will be the value of x shifted by y bits to the left while >> means the same only right shifted.
 They are integer functions and any bits shifted off are discarded.
 For a right shift any bits introduced are set to the value of the top bit (bit 63).
 For a left shift any bits introduced are set to zero. <> < > <= =< >= => Inequality, less than, greater than, less than or equal to, less than or equal to (alternative version), greater than or equal to, greater than or equal to (alternative version) = Equality (also used in assignment to a variable, eg implied LET).
 AND OR XOR Conjunction, disjunction, exclusive or.
 These are bitwise operators and can be used on 64-bit unsigned integers.

 The operators AND, OR and XOR are integer bitwise operators.
 For example PRINT (3 AND 6) will output 2.
 The other logical operations result in the integer 0 (zero) for false and 1 for true.
-For example the statement PRINT $4 \ge 5$ will print the number zero on the output and the expression A = 3 > 2 will store +1 in A.
+For example the statement PRINT 4 >= 5 will print the number zero on the output and the expression A = 3 > 2 will store +1 in A.